syncfusion-content/wpf-docs/wpf/Diagram/Stencil/Serialization.md

 {% endhighlight %}
 {% endtabs %}

-## Exporting and Importing Individual Symbol Groups
+## Exporting and Importing Symbol Group in Stencil

 The Stencil also supports exporting and importing specific symbol groups.
-This functionality is particularly beneficial where only a subset of symbols need to be shared or reused.
+This functionality is useful when you need to save and reuse only certain symbol groups.

 ### Exporting a Symbol Group

-To export a specific symbol group in stencil, follow this example:
+In Stencil, the `ExportGroup` method allows you to export SymbolGroups.
+By providing the symbol group names as parameters to this method, you can save the SymbolGroups to a stream, preserving all their properties for easy sharing or future use.
+Here is a simple code example showing how to export the symbol groups:

 {% tabs %}
 {% highlight C# %}